Worship Sunday at 9:30 am

 Our members also meet in several committees which serve to discuss new ideas, build collaborative working teams, and do the work of our congregation.
 Some of our committees are:

-Committees meet monthly to discuss new and old ideas and to present reports to the session.
+Committees meet monthly, or as needed, to discuss new and old ideas and to present reports to the session.
 Congregation members are encouraged to join committees in their areas of interest.

 The Presbytery of Southeastern Illinois